 Submitted by Cara Curtin

-Colonial Dames XVII Century is a national, lineage-based organization of women with documented ancestors living in the country before 1701.
-Its primary mission is the preservation of historic sites and records, promotion of heraldry and coats of arms, support of charitable projects, and the education of the nation’s children.
+Colonial Dames XVII Century is a national, lineage-based organization of women with documented ancestors who lived and served in one of the 13 original American Colonies before 1701.
+With over 11,000 members in 46 states and Canada, its primary mission is the preservation of historic sites and records, promotion of heraldry and coats of arms, support of charitable projects, and the education of the nation’s children.